sahanihit/Hacktoberfest2020-Newbie/README.md

 - Create pull request

 ### 4.Basic C Program
+- Go to 4.C folder.
-- Create the file 4.C/YOUR-USERNAME.c It should look something like this `4.C/<YOUR-USERNAME>.c`
+- Create the file YOUR-USERNAME.c
 - Copy the next template into your file and fill the information with yours.
 (Replace along with * )
 ```
 #include <stdio.h>